virtual-expo/puppet-rundeck-python/README.md

 ### Configuration

-The file `conf/conf.yaml` should be filled with several sections:
+The file `conf/conf.yaml` should be copied from `conf/conf_example.yaml` and adapted.
+Sections:

 * `tmp_file`: the temporary file where the script will write before replacing the output file with its new version
 * `yamlstruct`: the yaml block describing each node.
 It should be formatted in this way: